Lake-effect rain showers are dousing the Great Lakes, a prelude to the snow squalls they’re famous for

-Since Wednesday, heavy lake-effect rain bands with embedded thunder and lightning and even waterspouts have visited the shores downwind of several of the Great Lakes
+Since Wednesday, heavy lake-effect rain bands with embedded thunder and lightning and even waterspouts have visited the shores downwind of several of the Great Lakes.

 The mechanism that produces the localized areas of rainfall is essentially the same as lake-effect snow.
 Cold air moves across the relatively warmer waters of the lakes and that creates a steep drop in temperature from the lake surface through the first several thousand feet in the atmosphere.
 The measure of the that temperature decrease with height is referred to as the lapse rate.